jayantiii/blockwebappswithbrainystuff.extension/README.md

 A productivity Chrome extension that blocks distracting websites and shows interesting science, technology, and mystery articles instead.
 Stay focused for 20 minutes to earn a 5-minute break!

+## 🚀 Chrome Web Store Status

+**Currently under review for publication to the Google Chrome Extension Store**

+This extension is being reviewed by Google's team and will be available on the Chrome Web Store once approved.
+The review process typically takes 1-3 weeks due to the extension's use of host permissions for fetching educational content.

 ## Features

 - 🛡️ **Website Blocking**: Block distracting websites during focus sessions